 Judicial decisions and tribunal appeals

-A large number of the department’s decisions are subject to merit review by the Social Security Appeals Tribunal and the Administrative Appeals Tribunal.
-For more information see Merit reviews on page 101.
+A large number of the department’s decisions are subject to merit review by the Administrative Appeals Tribunal.
+For more information see Merit reviews.

-Every 6 months the department develops a rolling Audit Work Programme (AWP) that establishes internal audit priorities for the coming 12 months.
-The AWPs for 1 July 2014 and 1 January 2015 were developed in consultation with the Audit Committee and the Executive, before being approved by the Secretary.
+The department completed 59 internal audits in 2015-16.
+Every 6 months the department develops a rolling Audit Work Programme that establishes internal audit priorities for the coming 12 months.
+The programmes for 1 July 2015 and 1 January 2016 were developed in consultation with the Audit Committee and the Executive and were approved by the Secretary.

 Managing internal fraud

-The department uses a range of strategies to manage internal fraud including:
+The department uses a range of strategies to prevent and respond to internal fraud including:

 - fraud control planning, monitoring and reporting

-- a Fraud Strategy Statement to which the department adheres
+- a Fraud Strategy Statement to which all staff are required to adhere

 - collecting and analysing information and data to detect fraud

-- investigating incidents in accordance with Australian Government Investigation Standards
+- conducting investigations in accordance with Australian Government Investigation Standards

 Substantiated incidents of internal fraud are referred to the Commonwealth Director of Public Prosecutions (CDPP) for consideration of criminal prosecutions.
-The department also considers the need for administrative action against breaches of the APS Code of Conduct.
+The department also considers the need for administrative action against breaches of the Australian Public Service Code of Conduct (see Standards of behaviour).

-The department promotes fraud prevention and awareness to staff across the organisation and activities include:
+The department promotes fraud prevention and awareness to staff across the organisation.
+Activities include: